Bertrand du Guesclin-16 June 1355

 The whole room flickered with reflected light from the candlesticks which were aligned on the centre of the oak table which dominated the room.
 Bertrand de Guesclin sat on one side of the table, John Stuart on the other.

 Du Guesclin was totally unconcerned.
 He felt no need to explain himself.
-He had decided, however, he needed additional help from the Inquisition and Stuart was his contact.
+He had decided, however, he needed additional help from the Inquisition.
+Stuart was his contact.

 ‘Oh!
 So why don’t you warn the Comte ?’

 Du Guesclin leaned across the table.
-‘I have discovered that the Cathar who was supposed to be assisting the Trencavel girl to escape who was captured by the Cardinals agents in Port Vendres; on the Mediterranean coast.
-If she now is to make another attempt to escape she may head to the same destination, not Bordeau as we had previously supposed.
+‘I have discovered that the Cathar who was supposed to be assisting the Trencavel girl to escape, was captured by the Cardinals agents in Port Vendres; on the Mediterranean coast.
+If she now is to make another attempt to escape she may head to the same destination, not Bordeaux as we had previously supposed.

-Something else.
-The girl who is working alongside Bewsley, who is working on the comtes book about hunting.
-She lives in the lower level of the castle, and in the last few days she has been borrowing books on Monsegur.’
+Also the girl who is working alongside Bewsley is working on the Comte’s book about hunting.
+She lives in the lower level of the castle close to our target and in the last few days she has been borrowing books on Monsegur.’

-It came to prominence not just because of its position at the crossroads of a network of secret Cathar trails.
-These trails run in several directions; to the Aragonese border, to the Atlantic and to the Mediterranean at just above Perpignan.
+He smiled, but quickly straightened his face.
+‘I was told you wanted to see me, and that you wanted to know more about Monsegur.
+Monsegur!
+Yes indeed.’
+He sighed.
+‘A thorn in our flesh, even today.
+It came to prominence because of its position at the crossroads of a network of secret Cathar trails.
+These trails run in several directions; to the Aragonese border, to the Atlantic and to the Mediterranean just above Perpignan.

 He paused.
 ‘So what can I do for you Monsieur?’